songster-sa/aws-sw-arch-associate-notes/readme.md

 - SnowBall Mobile - exa-byte
 - SnowBall Client - to export data
 - HAVE TO use S3 to import-export - you can't move data directly from Snowball into a Glacier Vault or a Glacier Deep Archive Vault.
 You need to go through S3 first and then use a lifecycle policy.
+- OpsHub - to manage all SnowBall devices you may have
 ### Storage Gateway
 - hybrid cloud storage service
 - is hardware or software